frankframework/frank-manual/docs/source/horizonsInitialData.rst

 require a process external to it.
 Please see https://github.com/ibissource/docker4ibis/ to see how to select a database.

+LiquiBase expects a so-called
+changelog, an XML file that defines the data model and the initial data.
+The frank!framework expects it in the file
+"<project directory>/classes/DatabaseChangelog.xml".
 The New Horizons database described in the previous section :ref:`horizonsInterfaces` is initialized with the following
 changelog: